Augsburg: Population

 Augsburg has a population of about 300,000.
-It is the 3rd largest city in Bavaria and the largest city in Swabia region.
-Augsburg was in about 1500 with population of about 30,000 one of the largest city in Holy Roman Empire alongside with Cologne and Prague.
-Augsburg passed 100,000 in 1909 and the population grow normally since then.
+It is the third largest city in Bavaria and the largest city in the Swabia region.
+In the 16th century, Augsburg was one of the largest cities in the Holy Roman Empire, with a population of about 30,000.
+This put it on a level with cities like Cologne and Prague.
+Augsburg passed 100,000 residents in 1909, and the population has grown steadily since then.
+In 2015, the Diocese of Augsburg had 1,325,316 Catholics, which was 57.2% of the total population.
+Bavaria is the largest Catholic religious group in Germany, with Catholics making up 57% of the population.